 Chances are, you’re already familiar with the need to bring your school website up to speed with federal regulations.
 And while the regulations are not technically final, all indications point to WCAG 2.0 as the accessibility standard that schools must follow to make their website ADA compliant.

-WCAG 2.0 (Web Content Accessibility Guidelines) have already been adopted as the standard to follow for federal government websites.
+WCAG 2.1 (Web Content Accessibility Guidelines) have already been adopted as the standard to follow for federal government websites.
 Public websites are next in line.
-Some say, as suggested in this recent article in the National Law Review, this will become official as early as 2018.
+Some say, as suggested in this recent article in the National Law Review, this became official in 2018.